-Obtaining an approved H-1B Petition for a Veterinarian can be challenging, and requires special knowledge about DVM degrees, Specialist Veterinarians, and about obtaining state licenses to practice veterinary medicine in one of the 50 states.
+Obtaining an approved H1B Petition for a Veterinarian can be challenging, and requires special knowledge about DVM degrees, Specialist Veterinarians, and about obtaining state licenses to practice veterinary medicine in one of the 50 states.

 “Just to let you know I picked up the H1B visa [at the U.S. Embassy in London] the other day; it’s all stamped in my passport at last!
 Thank you for all of your help – I could not have done this without you!”

 Dr. M (United Kingdom) 2017, Veterinarian working legally in New York

 When May I Apply for an H1B Visa?

-If the H-1B visa must be “counted” under the “H1B cap” because it is being submitted by a “Cap Subject” employer, the USCIS will accept H1B visa petitions exactly on April 2 – 7, 2018 for foreign workers to be considered to start work on October 1, 2018 using an H-1B visa.
-Even if a request to expedite the H-1b is submitted, the start date of the H1b visa will not be earlier than October 1, 2018.
+If the H1B visa must be “counted” under the “H1B cap” because it is being submitted by a “Cap Subject” employer, the USCIS will accept H1B visa petitions only the first week of April each year for foreign workers to be considered to start work (approximately) the following October using an H1B visa.
+Even if the H1B is approved prior to October, the start date of the H1B visa cannot be earlier than October 1.

-If the H-1B visa does not have to be “counted” under the“H1B cap” because (a) they were chosen in the lottery previously; or (b) the employer is not a for profit company; the USCIS will accept H-1B visa petitions at any time.
+If the H1B visa does not have to be “counted” under the“H1B cap” because (a) the employee was chosen in the lottery previously; or (b) the employer is not a for profit company; then in those cases the USCIS will accept H1B visa petitions from cap subject employers at any time.